-It is not unusual to have some unexpected (unscheduled) bleeding in the first 3 to 6 months after starting HRT, even if your last natural period was many years ago.
-Every woman should be reviewed after the first 3 months on HRT and if the bleeding shows no signs of improving, the HRT can be adjusted to try to settle it.
+It is not unusual to have some unexpected (unscheduled) bleeding in the first 3 to 6 months after starting or changing HRT, even if the last natural period was many years ago.
+Every woman should be reviewed after their first 3 months on HRT and if the bleeding shows no signs of improving, the HRT can be adjusted to try to settle it.

 Any bleeding that persists after 6 months on HRT, or starts once the patient has been on HRT for over 6 months, does need to be investigated.
 Very heavy or painful bleeding, post-coital bleeding (after sex) or bleeding associated with other worrying symptoms would need to be investigated sooner.

 The first port of call would be the GP who can take a detailed history to check:

 - are they taking the HRT correctly e.g. do the patches stick on properly or is the patient taking the right amount of progesterone to protect the lining of the womb?

 - how long have they been on HRT and have there been any changes in treatment?